web3/web3.js/docs/docs/guides/wallet/index.md

 ### Methods

-Following is a list of Wallet [methods]( /api/web3-eth-accounts/class/Wallet#Methods) in the web3-eth-accounts package with description and example usage:
+The following is a list of Wallet [methods]( /api/web3-eth-accounts/class/Wallet#Methods) in the web3-eth-accounts package with description and example usage:

 - [add]( /api/web3-eth-accounts/class/Wallet/#add)
 - [clear]( /api/web3-eth-accounts/class/Wallet/#clear)